Promote economic development policy formulation and planning for the benefit

 The Economic Development Department was established in 2009 and has assumed

 responsibilities relating to the creation of decent employment through

-inclusive growth, including the implementation of the national development
+inclusive economic growth, including the implementation of certain aspects of

 The department is also responsible for five public entities, comprising three